gjbex/slurm_examples/README.md

-# Slurm_examples
+# Slurm examples

-Examples of slurm use cases
+Examples of non-trivial slurm use cases.

 ## What is it?